gpolaert/docker-cmf/cmf-agent/README.md

 ##### Logs
 The stdout logs every events of the agent' stdout like the default behavior.
+Hadoop sub-processes log by default in `/cmf/log/<service-name>/` like the agent does without docker.

 ##### Environment vars
 - `SCM_DEBUG`: INFO (default) or DEBUG, set the Agent's log level.